bardia1122/TaskManagerApp/README.md

 <h1>Task Manager Console App (C#)</h1>

-<p>This is a simple console-based <strong>Task Manager</strong> application built with C#.
+<p>This is a simple console-based <strong>Task Manager</strong> application built with C# and PostgreSQL as its Database.
 It allows users to add, list, mark tasks as completed, and delete tasks.</p>

 <h2>Features:</h2>
 <ul>